main-kun/ravestar.dev/content/about.md

 ---
 # About

 Hi!
 I'm Ivan.
-I'm a software engineer and I like exploring how technology works.
+I'm a software engineer and I like exploring technology.

 Currently working @Yandex